graphile-contrib/postgraphile-plugin-connection-filter/README.md

 By default, this plugin:
 - Exposes a large number of filter operators, including some that can perform expensive pattern matching.
+- Allows filtering on [computed columns](https://www.graphile.org/postgraphile/computed-columns/), which can result in expensive operations.
-- Exposes PostGraphile "computed columns" as filterable fields, which can result in expensive operations.
+- Allows filtering on functions that return `setof`, which can result in expensive operations.

 To protect your server, you can:
-- Use the `connectionFilterAllowedFieldTypes` and `connectionFilterAllowedOperators` plugin options to limit the fields and operators exposed through GraphQL.
+- Use the `connectionFilterAllowedFieldTypes` and `connectionFilterAllowedOperators` options to limit the filterable fields and operators exposed through GraphQL.
-- Use the `connectionFilterComputedColumns` option to disable the computed columns functionality.
+- Set `connectionFilterComputedColumns: false` to prevent filtering on [computed columns](https://www.graphile.org/postgraphile/computed-columns/).
+- Set `connectionFilterSetofFunctions: false` to prevent filtering on functions that return `setof`.

 ## Getting Started